 Middle Value Watercolor Workshop

-Monday and Friday plus additional time during the week
+Monday and Friday and individually by arrangement during the week

 This online course features the following types of interaction:

 Traditionally, watercolor is a light-to-dark medium.
 Light washes are built up gradually in order to achieve rich tones.
 The focus of this course is to explain that when beginning a painting with the application of pre-mixed, middle value, transparent wet-on-wet watercolor washes, artists can create images that exude “instant” atmosphere, mood and depth.
 This workshop is designed to enhance both creative and technical skills.